microsoft/dstoolkit-devcontainers/README.md

 ### Features

 - Multiple Dev Container samples (both CPU and GPU) with many common config steps already configured as following:
-  - Automated code quality checks (linter and auto formatter) with black, flake8, isort and bandit on VSCode on save
+  - Automated code quality checks (linter and auto formatter) and automated fix when possible with ruff on VSCode on save
-  - Automated code quality checks (linter and auto formatter) with black, flake8, isort and bandit as precommit hook
+  - Automated code quality checks (linter and auto formatter) with ruff as precommit hook
   - Zero effort transition from local env to Azure Machine Learning (cloud based env) by leveraging the same Dockerfile
   - Pre-configured VSCode extensions installed such as python, jupyter, shellcheck, code-spell-checker, git tools etc
-- [Github Actions and Azure DevOps CI pipelines](#ci-pipeline) that run linters (flake8 and bandit) and pytest with test result reporting and coverage reporting
+- [Github Actions and Azure DevOps CI pipelines](#ci-pipeline) that run linter (ruff) and pytest with test result reporting and coverage reporting
 - Pull Request templates that helps you to write a good PR description for both Github and Azure DevOps

 This template automates all tedious setup process as much as possible and saves time and reduces setup errors for the entire data scientist team.